ec429/fc-aviation/README.md

 ### Helicopters

 The Early Helicopter is just a short-ranged antisubmarine patroller (except that it can use its dedicated Heli Assault Carrier as well as regular aircraft carriers), but the Helicopter can also carry one Assault unit and — unlike transports — land it anywhere.
 It's like gliders, only without the annoying "have to throw away the glider" and "need a tug" bits!
-Both helicopters also have the ability to see submarines from two tiles away.
+Both helicopters also have the ability to see submarines from two tiles away, as well as doubled attack against subs.

 Like light bombers, helicopters do not suffer the usual 75% defence penalty for aircraft on the ground attacked by ground troops.